DavidSilTroy/davidsiltroy/README.md

 ### Hey!
 I am
 # davidsiltroy

-- Mechatronic Engineer graduated in UTN, Ecuador.
+- Mechatronic Engineer graduated at UTN, Ecuador.
-- Applied Computer Science student in Thomas More, Belgium.
+- Applied Computer Science student at Thomas More, Belgium.
 - Knowledge hunter.
 - Friend.
 - Always trying to leaving the world better than I found it.